SyntappZ/old-portfolio/README.md

 # My Portfolio

-This is my main portfolio to host my projects on i is responsive to mobile and tablet.
+This is my main portfolio to host my projects on, ti is responsive to mobile and tablet.

 # screenshots